 “The easier it is to get an offer, the more people will do it”.

-That’s why simple SOI leadgen sweepstakes offers are considered to be the best option and a gateway to affiliate marketing.
+That’s why simple SOI leadgen sweepstakes offers are considered to be the best option and a gateway to sweepstakes affiliate marketing.

 A daily text message with a joke of the day or a chance to win the new Xbox.
 No matter what’s promised, the goal is to charge users using DCB or CC on a monthly basis.

 Advertisers use all kinds of tricks, more and less legitimate, to get user’s credit card details.
-The more morally doubtful tell a user that they need to submit their CC details to pay for a delivery of an alleged reward.
+The more morally doubtful affiliate marketers tell a user that they need to submit their CC details to pay for a delivery of an alleged reward.
 Or to verify their identity in order to collect a reward…

 Users are understandably not that eager to share their CC details.
 That’s why these offers usually have the highest payout but are considered to be the hardest to run.

-How Does Typical Sweepstakes Flow Look Like?
+How Does the Flow of Typical Sweepstakes Campaigns Look Like?

 This is something that is often glossed over when designing a campaign funnel.